Yassine-Ag/Quizzer/README.md

 # Quizzer App

-Quizzer is an android app that tests your knowledge on variety of subjects like art, sport, science, ...etc# Quizzer
+> Quizzer is an android app that tests your knowledge on variety of subjects like art, sport, science, ...etc